ingmapping/openstreets-nl-tilemill/README.md

 * ne_10m_admin_0_countries.shp: Contains data about world countries and boundaries.
 The original data source comes from Natural Earth which can be found [here](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-0-countries/).
 * ne_10m_ocean.shp: Contains ocean polygons from Natural Earth vector data which can be found [here](https://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-ocean/).
 * nederland.shp: Contains the shape of the Netherlands.
 It was obtained from the 10m-admin-0-countries Natural Earth data set by performing a selection in QGIS and exporting it into a shapefile.
 More information on the original dataset can be found [here](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-0-countries/).
 * osm_landuse.shp: Contains OpenStreetMap land use data for the Netherlands.
 The original data source comes from an [extract by Geofabrik](http://download.geofabrik.de/europe/netherlands.html).
-The original shapefiles can be downloaded [here] http://download.geofabrik.de/europe/netherlands-latest-free.shp.zip.
+The original shapefiles can be downloaded [here] (http://download.geofabrik.de/europe/netherlands-latest-free.shp.zip).
 More information on the OpenStreetMap shapefiles can be found [here](http://download.geofabrik.de/osm-data-in-gis-formats-free.pdf).
 * osm_places.shp: Contains OpenStreetMap place names data for the Netherlands.
 The original data source comes from an [extract by Geofabrik](http://download.geofabrik.de/europe/netherlands.html).
-The original shapefiles can be downloaded [here] http://download.geofabrik.de/europe/netherlands-latest-free.shp.zip.
+The original shapefiles can be downloaded [here] (http://download.geofabrik.de/europe/netherlands-latest-free.shp.zip).
 More information on the OpenStreetMap shapefiles can be found [here](http://download.geofabrik.de/osm-data-in-gis-formats-free.pdf).
 * osm_roads.shp: Contains OpenStreetMap roads data for the Netherlands.
 The original data source comes from an [extract by Geofabrik](http://download.geofabrik.de/europe/netherlands.html).
-The original shapefiles can be downloaded [here] http://download.geofabrik.de/europe/netherlands-latest-free.shp.zip.
+The original shapefiles can be downloaded [here] (http://download.geofabrik.de/europe/netherlands-latest-free.shp.zip).
 More information on the OpenStreetMap shapefiles can be found [here](http://download.geofabrik.de/osm-data-in-gis-formats-free.pdf).
 * osm_water.shp: Contains OpenStreetMap water data for the Netherlands.
 It is a copy of osm_roads.shp for displaying roads labels on certains zoom levels.
 The original data source comes from an [extract by Geofabrik](http://download.geofabrik.de/europe/netherlands.html).
-The original shapefiles can be downloaded [here] http://download.geofabrik.de/europe/netherlands-latest-free.shp.zip.
+The original shapefiles can be downloaded [here](http://download.geofabrik.de/europe/netherlands-latest-free.shp.zip).
 More information on the OpenStreetMap shapefiles can be found [here](http://download.geofabrik.de/osm-data-in-gis-formats-free.pdf).
 * railtracks.shp: Contains railway information for the Netherlands.
 It was used here for displaying the railtracks in the Netherlands on certain zoom levels.
-The original data can be downloaded [here]{http://www.imergis.nl/shp/Top10NL_Spoor-shp.zip).
+The original data can be downloaded [here](http://www.imergis.nl/shp/Top10NL_Spoor-shp.zip).
 It is an extract from the [TOP10NL data set](https://data.overheid.nl/data/dataset/top10nl).
 Please note that the original data set was converted with  from local RD (EPSG:28992) CRS to the WGS84 coordinate system (EPSG:4326) for use with the Web Mercator projection (EPSG:3857).
 You can do this with [GDAL ogr2ogr](http://www.gdal.org/ogr2ogr.html) or inside QGIS by setting the layer CRS to WGS84 and exporting the layers as a new shapefile.

 ### Tilemill